CertPath

 ◆ TL;DR

-• At a $22,000/yr salary uplift, you break even in under two months - the ROI math is hard to argue with
+• At a +$22,000/yr salary uplift, you break even on your total investment in under a month - the ROI math on this cert is genuinely strong if you convert it into a better role or a raise.

-The Google Cloud Professional ML Engineer Exam Fee Breakdown
+The Google Cloud Professional ML Engineer Exam Fee Explained

 How to Cut the Cost of Google Cloud Professional ML Engineer